 Leaving the Scene of a DUI Accident

 Florida Statutes §316.062 explains the duty of drivers in the state to give information and/or render aid.
-Should a driver be involved in an accident of any kind, it is their responsibility to stop and give their name, address and the vehicle registration number to another person involved in the crash; this responsibility extends to crashes that result in serious bodily injury or death, as well as property damage.
+Should a driver be involved in an accident of any kind – including a DUI accident – it is their responsibility to stop and give their name, address and the vehicle registration number to another person involved in the crash.
+This responsibility extends to crashes that result in serious bodily injury or death, as well as property damage.

 The driver must also be able to exhibit their driver's license if requested.
-Should someone have been injured in the accident, they have the duty to render "reasonable assistance."
+Should someone have been injured in the accident, the other party has the duty to render "reasonable assistance."
 This could mean transporting the person to receive medical treatment from a physician, surgeon or some form of medical facility.
-The failure to exchange this information or to render aid is commonly known as a "hit and run."
-When done in conjunction with alleged drunk driving, the penalties can be severe.

 At The Law Offices of Jason K.S.
 Porter, P.A., we have helped countless individuals facing serious charges to overcome their penalties, reduce their charges, and even get them dismissed in some cases.
 Although it may seem that a conviction is inevitable, this is not necessarily the case.
 The attorney that you choose will have a marked impact on the outcome of your case.